🕒 4 min read · 📝 734 words

 Abraham’s calling Lazarus “son” tells us that Lazarus was a believer.

-The great gulf is spiritual, existing between obedient faith and hellfire, Obadiah 1:15.
+The great gulf is spiritual, exists between obedient faith and hellfire, Obadiah 1:15.

 Biblical warnings against seeking messages from the dead suggest that both Lazarus and the rich man were physically alive.